liquity/dev/README.md

 `batchLiquidateTroves( address[] calldata troveList)`: callable by anyone, accepts a custom list of troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every trove, until it reaches the end or it runs out of gas.
 A trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 troves, the gas costs per liquidated trove are roughly between 75K-83K, for a batch of 50 troves between 54K-69K.

-`redeemCollateral(uint _LUSDamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR)`: redeems `_LUSDamount` of stablecoins for ether from the system.
+`redeemCollateral(uint _LUSDamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR,  uint _maxIterations)`: redeems `_LUSDamount` of stablecoins for ether from the system.
 Decreases the caller’s LUSD balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient LUSD to redeem.
+The number of troves redeemed from is capped by `_maxIterations`.

 `getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total LUSD debt.
 Returns 2^256 -1 if they have 0 debt.